 We provide a comprehensive and high-fidelity dataset of planar pushing experiments.
 The dataset contains timestamped poses of a pusher and a pushed object, as well as forces at the interaction.
 The push interaction varies in 6 dimensions: surface material, shape of the pushed object, contact position, pushing direction, pushing speed, and pushing acceleration.

-New paper on modeling: Maria Bauza and Alberto Rodriguez.
+Paper on modeling: Maria Bauza and Alberto Rodriguez.
 A probabilistic data-driven model for planar pushing.
-To appear at ICRA 2017 (arXiv).
+ICRA 2017 (arXiv).

 Each data file corresponds to one straight push and contains the interaction forces and the positions of the object and the pusher.
 In particular, each file contains three kinds of measurement:

 The conventions used to define the centers of the objects and their orientation will be explained later.
 Note the time is not synchronized among the three measurements.
-We suggest to use resample() function in matlab or python pandas to synchronize them.
+We suggest to use resample() function in matlab or pandas in python to synchronize them.

 This new data set contains 100 repetitions of each push considered.
 The pusher follows a straight trajectory of 1cm long at 20mm/s and the pushed object is 'rect1'.
 The type of push considered have diferent initial contact angles and contact points:

-Here are the McMaster links to the surface materials we used.
+Here are the links to the surface materials we used from McMaster (US vendor).

 abs Easy-to-Machine ABS Shapes, 1/2" Thick, 24" x 24", Black